 Yesterday was by far the toughest day yet - and I came within a whisker of bailing - but now I’m lounging in my portaledge ( got to bed at midnight so having a lie in), and I’m glad I didn’t.

 What made yesterday so hard was hauling, which is always tough even when there are two, but alone it can turn into a really nightmare.
 The problem is that the terrain is very featured (lots of loose hanging blacks) and every time the bag got stuck I’d have to rap down and free it, the jug back and carry on (I had a grigri fixed at the bag so I could haul it at the bag sort distances).
 And so I seemed to spend all day jugging and rapping and hauling.

-Final treat of the night was climbing an off width up to the belay.
+The final treat of the night was climbing an off-width up to the belay.

 Anyway I’m here now and have finally reached the solid stuff (I hope!)